MyTeslaMate/websocket/README.md

 This application contains an express server with :

-- a route used in a GCP Pub/Sub to receive Telemetry event
+- a route to receive Tesla Telemetry events
-- a websocket server listening on /streaming which send Telemetry event to client.
+- a websocket server which forward Telemetry events to connected clients

 ## Usage